Principal Project Planner, Capital Programs

 Todd is a Lecturer in the UCLA Department of Architecture and Urban Design, as well as the Architect Licensing Advisor for the campus.
 He advises and mentors candidates in the Intern Development Program of the National Council of Architectural Registration Boards.

-A regular participant in the Education for Sustainable Living Program of the UCLA Institute for the Environment and Sustainability, Todd has directed student Action Research Teams since 2012.
-He also advises two campus branches of national student organizations, the American Institute of Architecture Students (AIAS) and USGBC Students at UCLA.
+A regular participant in the UCLA Institute for the Environment and Sustainability, Todd has directed teams in the Sustainability Action Research program since 2012.
+He advises two campus branches of national student organizations, the American Institute of Architecture Students (AIAS) and USGBC Students at UCLA.
+He is also the instructor for the LEED Lab course.

 When not busy greening campus buildings, Todd enjoys time with his family, hiking in the Santa Monica mountains, running on the beach, and enjoying the cultural, culinary, and artistic delights of Los Angeles.